We owe it all to our coastlands.

 Few foods carry the flavor of “place” quite like an oyster.

 Hog Island oysters taste amazing because of the water in which they grow and the farming techniques that we use.
-We start our shellfish seed from scratch in our hatchery and nursery in Humboldt Bay, where we also grow a limited amount of Pacific and Kumamoto oysters.
+We start our shellfish seed from scratch in our hatchery and nursery in Humboldt Bay, where we also grow Pacific and Kumamoto oysters.
 In Tomales Bay, our Marshall Farm is our company’s home, where we grow, harvest, shuck, and share five different oysters species.

 Live to shuck.
 Shuck to live.